Fractional absolute moments of heavy tailed distributions: Fractional moments

 \subsection{Fractional derivatives of characteristic functions}

 We denote the ch.f.~of a random variable $X$ with d.f.~$F$ by

 and denote that for $X-\mu$ with $\mu \in \R$ by

-As stated before, there are series of researches regarding the relation between the fractional derivative of $\varphi$ and the fractional absolute moment.
-Among them we mainly work on the result by \cite{laue:1980} referring to others \cite{wolfe:1975a}, \cite{kawata:1972} as supplementary results.
-Since the original result by \cite{laue:1980} is quite general and theoretical, we need to fill the gap between the theory and applications.
+There are several papers dealing with the relation between the fractional derivative of $\varphi$ and the fractional absolute moment.
+We will work mainly with the result of Laue \cite{laue:1980} who proved that